Homemade Laundry Powder with Castile Bar Soap

 Castile bar soap ground into fine powder in a food processor.

-Step 1: First, cut the bar soap into small chunks, and place it in your food processor.
+Step 1: First, cut the bar soap into small chunks, and place it in your food processor or blender.
 Grind it until it becomes a very fine powder.

 Ingredients for laundry powder in a mixing bowl ready to be stirred.